NVIDIA-AI-IOT/remembr/README.md

 <a href="#see_also">See also</a>
 </p>

-ReMEmBr is a project that uses LLMs + VLMs to build and reason over long horizon spatio-temporal memories.
+ReMEmbR is a project that uses LLMs + VLMs to build and reason over long horizon spatio-temporal memories.

 This allows robots to reason over queries like "Hey Robot, can you take me to get snacks?" and then produce navigation goals.